-The Company has a history of losses (due to its exploration activities) and there can be no assurance that the Company will in the future be profitable.
-There can be no assurance that significant losses will not occur in the near future or that the Company will be profitable in the future.
+The Company has a history of losses (due to its exploration activities) and there can be no assurance that the Company will be profitable in the future.
+There can be no assurance that significant losses will not occur in the near future.
 The Company's operating expenses and capital expenditures may increase in subsequent years as consultants, personnel and equipment associated with advancing exploration, development and commercial production of its properties are added.
 The amounts and timing of expenditures will depend on the progress of ongoing exploration and development, the results of consultants' analysis and recommendations, the rate at which operating losses are incurred, the execution of any joint venture agreements with strategic partners, the Company's acquisition of additional properties and other factors, many of which are beyond the Company's control.